Meta Horizon OS: Windowing system and menus

 Apps in Horizon OS are displayed in floating 2D windows which can be arranged in 3D space.
 Users are able to switch between multiple windows to launch, focus, minimize, and close any open apps that support multitasking.
 Users are also able to grab and detach open windows to position and resize them freely, as well as to expand a window to fullscreen size.

 Initially allowing support for opening up to three Quest Browser windows at once in v15, windows were later allowed in v37 to be resized in virtual space (initially for certain apps which support multitasking).
 A "New Window Layout", released experimentally in v67 and finalized in v69, increased the number of open windows as well as the number of controls over each window.

 Horizon OS makes use of a persistent Universal Menu Dock, which contains shortcuts for quick navigation between windows, navigation of the store, access to content, and control of basic settings and features.
 The Universal Menu floats in front of the user in both Immersive and Passthrough views.

-During Connect in September 2024, Meta revealed a upcoming user interface update for Horizon OS, replacing the existing dashboard menus with a new full-screen home screen overlay known as the "navigator" (akin to the "Home View" menu overlay in VisionOS) and redesigning the Universal Menu.
+During Connect in September 2024, Meta revealed an upcoming user interface update for Horizon OS, replacing the existing dashboard menus with a new full-screen home screen overlay known as the "navigator" (akin to the "Home View" menu overlay in VisionOS) and redesigning the Universal Menu.
 Meta began to test Navigator on its public test channel (PTC) for selected users of v77 in May 2025.
 Users expressed negative feedback to the gray background of the Navigator, which resulted in removal of the background in favor of an opaque, darkened background in July 2025, expressly at the order of Meta CTO Andrew Bosworth.
 After a further preview of Navigator during demos of Horizon OS at Connect in 2025, Meta updated and redesigned test version of Navigator was released to the v83 PTC on October 27, 2025.